Dennis Setzer

-Dennis Setzer (born February 27, 1960) is an American professional stock car racing driver.
-He has driven in all three of NASCAR's top series, scoring eighteen wins in the Camping World Truck Series.
+Dennis Setzer (born February 27, 1960) is an American former professional stock car racing driver.
+He has driven in all three of NASCAR's top series, scoring two wins in the Xfinity Series in 1994 and eighteen wins in the Craftsman Truck Series from 1995 to 2012, where he had his greatest success from 2003 to 2005, where he scored nine of his eighteen wins and finished second in the final championship standings three years in a row.

 Beginnings

 Setzer made his NASCAR debut in the Busch Series in 1991 in the All Pro 300.
-He started 5th in his own #4 Ford Thunderbird, but crashed on lap nine and finished 40th.
+He started fifth in his own No. 4 Ford Thunderbird, but crashed on lap nine and finished fortieth.
 He ran another race the following year, at Hickory Motor Speedway in a car owned by Bill Davis.
 He wrecked in that race as well but still managed to finish 26th.
 In 1993, he ran four races for Daniel Welch, and had a top-ten run in the Advance Auto Parts 500.
 He was also a notable competitor in the Sportsman Division.

 Sprint Cup Series

-Setzer got a job in Bill Elliott's secondary rides, the 13 and the 89 in 1998.
+Setzer got a job in Bill Elliott's secondary rides, the No. 13 and the No. 89 in 1998.
 Sponsorship was provided by Elliott's team, which was McDonald's McRib and FirstPlus Financial.
-In Setzer's 8 attempted starts, he posted 1 DNQ, 1 DNF and a best finish of 19th at Talladega Superspeedway.
-After a 4-year absence, Setzer returned to the Winston Cup Series in 2002.
+In Setzer's eight attempted starts, he posted one DNQ, one DNF and a best finish of nineteenth at Talladega Superspeedway.
+After a four-year absence, Setzer returned to the Winston Cup Series in 2002.
 He lined up with Travis Carter, owner of his own ailing team, Haas-Carter Motorsports.
 Setzer drove his #66 Discover Card-sponsored Ford at New Hampshire International Speedway and DNQ'd.
 That would be his only start of the year.
-In 2003, he would try again at Martinsville Speedway in Hermie Sadler's #02 GoTeamVA.com-sponsored Chevrolet.
+In 2003, he would try again at Martinsville Speedway in Hermie Sadler's No. 02 GoTeamVA.com-sponsored Chevrolet.
 Setzer failed to qualify for the event.
-He returned in 2009, driving the Romeo Guest Construction #46 Dodge at Martinsville Speedway owned by Carl Long.
+He returned in 2009, driving the Romeo Guest Construction No. 46 Dodge at Martinsville Speedway owned by Carl Long.
 He failed to qualify once again.
-In 2010 Setzer formed a relationship with Brian Keselowski of K-Automotive Motorsports, leading him to make a start for him in Cup.
-He raced at Martinsville Speedway in his #92 Dodge but failed to qualify again.
-In 2011 he expanded his schedule to 4 races for Keselowski.
-He broke the spell of failing to qualify when he successfully qualified the 92 at Bristol Motor Speedway, and finished 38th.
-Setzer failed to qualify in his other 3 2011 starts, including his last ever attempted race in the Sprint Cup Series at Martinsville Speedway.
+In 2010, Setzer formed a relationship with Brian Keselowski of K-Automotive Motorsports, leading him to make a start for him in Cup.
+He raced at Martinsville Speedway in his No. 92 Dodge but failed to qualify again.
+In 2011 he expanded his schedule to four races for Keselowski.
+He broke the spell of failing to qualify when he successfully qualified the No. 92 at Bristol Motor Speedway, and finished 38th.
+Setzer failed to qualify in his other three 2011 starts, including his last ever attempted race in the Sprint Cup Series at Martinsville Speedway.